wayne30691/T2-WS-Tranformation/README.md

 ## Installation & Execution

 All Python packages required for execution are listed in `requirements.txt`.
-The application runs with Streamlit at `https://t2-ws-tranformation-php7ldvgfhtvkgpsaanptq.streamlit.app/`.
+The application runs with Streamlit at [T2 WS Transformation App](https://t2-ws-tranformation-php7ldvgfhtvkgpsaanptq.streamlit.app/).

 ---